-Depending on what data you would like to report on, you can add tags to Zendesk tickets in two ways.
-Global Events are triggered independently of which stage or application the call is currently at.
+Depending on what data you would like to report, you can add tags to Zendesk tickets in two ways.
+Global Automations are triggered independently of which stage or module the call currently passes.

-For example, if you create a trigger which tests whether a caller dialed the emergency hotline number, a global Event could be set up to add the tag "emergency_call" to the newly created ticket for that call.
-If you used a local Event to try and make the same thing happen at a specific application, this would never be reliable as the call is never guaranteed to make it to that particular point.
+For example, if you create a Trigger which tests whether a caller dialed the emergency hotline number, a global Automation could be set up to add the tag "emergency_call" to the newly created ticket for that call.
+If you used a local Automation to try and make the same thing happen at a specific module, this would never be reliable as the call is never guaranteed to make it to that particular point.

-In your list of global Events, you would only need to ensure that your new Event "Update - add emergency call tag" has the correct priority value.
-This is because there has to have been a ticket created first, on which to perform the update!
+In your list of global Automations, you would only need to ensure that your new Automation "Update - add emergency call tag" has the correct priority value, because a ticket has to have been opened first on which to perform the update!
 See below:

 Now, however, we also want to report on a more specific instance in the call flow: we want to add a tag whenever a caller chooses to receive a certain instant SMS service.
-The Event must be configured locally, because there exist other automated SMS options within the flow.
+The Automation must be configured locally, because other automated SMS options exist within the flow.
 This one should add the tag "support_sms" to the current ticket:

 The naming of this tag is significant; it cannot simply be "sms", as it would not allow you to differentiate between other SMS tags, ruining your reporting data.

-Now that these ticket update Events are configured with your Zendesk integration, they will add tags to the relevant tickets for those calls, only when either condition is met.
+Now that these ticket update Automations are configured with your Zendesk integration, they will add tags to the relevant tickets for those calls, only when either condition is met.